Home » WAEC » WAEC Registration 2023 – What You Need to Know

 • Candidates must bring their authentic Photo Cards to the examination hall.

-• Candidates who cheat on exams will not only have their scores canceled, but they may also face criminal charges.
+• Candidates who cheat on exams will not only have their scores cancelled, but they may also face criminal charges.

 • Candidates must give a valid email address and phone number(s) during the application process.